YegorZh/ninjas-back/README.md

 <li>realName: real name (Clark Kent).
 String. </li>
 <li>originDescription: description of heroes' origin (he was born Kal-El on the planet Krypton, before being rocketed to
 Earth as an infant by his scientist father Jor-El, moments before Krypton's destruction...).
 String.</li>
-<li>superpowers: list of powers, takes array of strings.
+<li>superpowers: list of powers, takes an array of strings.
 Each power should be a separate item in the array (solar energy absorption and healing factor, solar flare and heat vision,
 solar invulnerability, flight...).
 String[].</li>
 <li>
 catchPhrase: catchphrase related to hero (“Look, up in the sky, it's a bird, it's a plane, it's Superman!”).
 String.
 </li>
 <li>
-images: set of images, takes array of strings that contain image urls.
+images: set of images, takes an array of strings that contain image urls.
 String[].
 </li>
 </ul>

 <h2>Endpoints</h2>
-<h3>/heroes<h3>
+<h3>/heroes</h3>
 <ul>
-<li>GET: returns array of all heroes</li>
+<li>GET: returns an array of all heroes</li>
-<li>POST: adds new hero</li>
+<li>POST: adds new hero, images and nickname are required for successful post.</li>
 </ul>
 <h3>/heroes/:id</h3>
 <ul>